MirkoGinocchi/GSAforSE/README.md

-# Codes to perform the analyses presented in the paper "Global Sensitivity Analysis of State Estimation for Power Distribution Systems".
+# Codes to perform the analyses presented in the paper "Global Sensitivity Analysis of State Estimation for Power Distribution Systems"

-MAIN ROUTINE
+MAIN ROUTINE:

-Codes to perform the analyses presented in the "Global Sensitivity Analysis of State Estimation for Power Distribution Systems" paper (to perform sensitivity analysis (SA) of state estimation (SE) and SE-based applications).
+MAIN.m, which allows to perform sensitivity analysis (SA) of state estimation (SE) and SE-based applications.

 LIST OF SUBROUTINES: